imoore76/configurature-docs/combining.rst

    // server.go
    type Config struct {
-       ListenIP   net.IP     `desc:"IP address on which to listen" default:"127.0.0.1"`
+       ListenIP   net.IP     `help:"IP address on which to listen" default:"127.0.0.1"`
-       ListenPort uint       `desc:"port on which to listen" default:"8080"` IPC        ipc.Config `name:"other"`
+       ListenPort uint       `help:"port on which to listen" default:"8080"` IPC        ipc.Config `name:"other"`
        RPC        rpc.Config
    }